-Ms. Preeti Kaushik has experience of 17 plus years, she has been working with Veolia Oman as organization development Manager since 2011.
+Ms. Preeti Kaushik has experience of 18 plus years, Currently she is HR Director for Veolia Qatar .
+Preeti has been working with Veolia since 2011.

 She holds a Masters of Business Administration (MBA) obtained in 2004.

 10. Executive management

 The executive management of the Company is nominated with proper contracts clearly defining the terms of reference, in compliance with the Nomination and Remuneration Committee future policies.